 The 2018 US Supreme Court decision (more on that below) has the potential to bring legalized and regulated sports betting to every state in the country.
-Unfortunately right not there are still a few big roadblocks stopping that from happening in Wyoming.
+Unfortunately, right not there are still a few big roadblocks stopping that from happening in Wyoming.

-The state of Wyoming currently defines illegal gambling as, “risking any property for gain contingent in whole or part upon lot, chance, or outcome of an event, including sporting event, over which person taking a risk has no control.”
+The state of Wyoming currently defines illegal gambling as, “risking any property for gain contingent in whole or part upon lot, chance, or outcome of an event, including sporting events, over which person taking a risk has no control.”

 In Wyoming, however, if there is even the slightest element of luck involved it will almost always be considered gambling and therefore illegal.
 The few exceptions they’ve made to this rule include charitable gambling and various forms of social gambling.

 As such, to date, the law holds that all online sports betting is prohibited in the state of Wyoming.
 The state does have three tribal casinos, but they do not offer any sports betting options for their players either.